lazaronixon/authentication-zero/README.md

 ### Tenantable

 Some artifacts are generated in the application, which makes it possible to implement row-level multitenancy applications.
+The `Current.account` is set using the current user account.

-You should follow some steps to make it work.
+You should follow some steps to make it work:

-- Add `account_id` to each scoped table using `rails g migration add_account_to_projects account:references`.
+- Add `account_id` to each scoped table. ex: `rails g migration add_account_to_projects account:references`.
 - Add `include AccountScoped` to scoped models.
 It set up the account relationship and default scope using the current account.

-#### Set Current.account through the URL. `http://myapp.com/:account_id`
+Set `Current.account` through the URL. `http://myapp.com/:account_id`. (optional)

 - Add `require_relative "../lib/account_middleware"` to `config/application.rb`.
 - Add `config.middleware.use AccountMiddleware` to your application class.
+- More customization is required...

 ## Development